-When I used to work in the corporate world, one of my go-to ways of creating ease in my day was to take five minutes to go outside and stare at the clouds.
+When I used to work in the corporate world, one of my go-to ways of creating ease on a busy day was to take five minutes to go outside and stare at the clouds.

-The fresh air and the sunshine would invigorate me, plus there was something special about looking into the sky and feeling small.
-It always helped me find perspective; suddenly my inbox and to-do felt far less overwhelming.
+The fresh air and sunshine would invigorate me, plus there’s something special about looking into the sky and feeling small.
+It always helped me find perspective; suddenly, my inbox and to-do felt far less overwhelming.
 (Of course, what I had to do remained the same, but how I felt about it changed.)

 These days, you’re likely to find me leaning out an open window, taking a deep breath, and letting my eyes rest on the city below me (my apartment is on the 17th floor).
-I take a few minutes to notice the little details—pedestrians crossing the street, the mountains in the distance, the sounds of the city—and it still works.
-Life slows on a deeper level, even with crying children and a basket of laundry to fold!).
+I take a few minutes to notice the details—pedestrians crossing the street, the mountains in the distance, the sounds of the city—and it still works.
+Life slows on a deeper level, even with crying children and a basket of laundry to fold!